ackman678/CalciumDX/README.md

 # Requirements #

+## Core dependencies ##
 * matlab with the signal processing and image processing toolboxes

+## Non-core dependencies ##
+Several functions (mostly non-core gui) depend on the following freely available toolboxes:

+* [DIPUM toolbox][dipumToolbox] [#Gonzalez:2009].
+Most of the core functionality does not depend on this, except for an fft notch artifact filter and some spatial pattern metrics for image similarity/distance measure calculations.
+* [piotrImageVideoProcessingToolbox][piotrToolbox].
+A couple non-core functions make use of xcorrn from this toolbox.

 # Installation #

 1. Clone CalciumDX from GitHub into your *MATLAB* user folder.
 2. Add CalciumDX/CalciumDX to your [matlab path][matlabSearchPath]
 3. Add CalciumDX/CalciumDXevents to your matlab path
+4. *Optional:* Install the non-core dependency toolboxes
+	* download from the respective sites listed above
+	* move the toolboxes into your matlab user home folder
+	* add their folders and subfolders to your matlab path.

 ## Updates ##